YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 .. code-block:: python

-    def incr(varname: AnyStr, subsarray: Sequence[bytes] = (), increment: Union[int, float, str, bytes] = "1") -> bytes
+    def incr(varname: AnyStr, subsarray: Tuple[AnyStr] = (), increment: Union[int, float, str, bytes] = "1") -> bytes

 As a wrapper for the C function :ref:`ydb-incr-s-st-fn`, :code:`incr()` atomically increments the referenced global or local variable node by the value of :code:`increment`, with the result stored in the node and returned by the function.
 The value of the unit of incrementation may be passed as either a Python :code:`str` or :code:`int` object.

-- If :code:`subsarray` is omitted, an empty :code:`Sequence` is passed by default, signifying that the variable name node should be referenced without any subscripts.
+- If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the variable name node should be referenced without any subscripts.
 - If a value for the :code:`increment` parameter is omitted, the default increment is 1.
 - If the underlying :ref:`ydb-incr-s-st-fn` call returns an error, the function raises an exception containing the error code and message.